Poyias/mBonsai/README.md

 =========
 Description
 -----------
-m-Bonsai is a compact representation of tries using hashtables.
+mame-Bonsai or m-Bonsai is a compact representation of tries using hashtables.

 Making use of any mame-Bonsai or Bonsai implementation for research or commercial purposes, the reference will be: